estafette/estafette.io/content/getting-started/tls-certmanager/_index.md

     # You must replace this email address with your own.
     # Let's Encrypt will use this to contact you about expiring
     # certificates, and issues related to your account.
-    email: <an email address you own to use as a letsencrypt account>
+    email: '<an email address you own to use as a letsencrypt account>'
     server: https://acme-staging-v02.api.letsencrypt.org/directory
     privateKeySecretRef:
       # Secret resource that will be used to store the account's private key.